sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 Profile
 =======

-If you found some positive signals, you could start from profiling your workloads using DAMON.
+If you found some positive signals, you could start by profiling your workloads using DAMON.
 Find major workloads on your systems and analyze their data access pattern to find something wrong or can be improved.
 The DAMON user space tool (``damo``) will be enough for this.

 We recommend you to start from working set size distribution check using ``damo